X

 SaaS Security Challenges and Best Practices

-Until very recently, the most well-known type of cybersecurity applied by organizations were the in-house data centers and hardware-based security models.
+Until very recently, the most well-known type of cybersecurity applied by organizations were the in-house data centres and hardware-based security models.
 However, this trend is becoming more uncommon every passing day, because cloud computing is on the rise.

 One of the beauties of cloud computing is the ability to protect and operate organizations without having to deploy hardware or maintain the system yourself; software-as-a-service (SaaS).
 You can easily protect these SaaS applications in exchange for subscription fees.
 Let’s get to know SaaS security and see some of its challenges and best practices.